 What happens next

-We finalise your end of year tax and let you know if you:
+We will send you a finalised income tax assessment to let you know if you: